ANOTHER DOOR OPENS

 From the author of Why Losing Your Job Could Be The Best Thing That Ever Happened To You (Penguin) comes this hopeful and helpful 5-step guide on taking the chance to rethink work, life and everything.

-Because after all, what’s the best that could happen?
+After all, what is the best thing that could happen?

 Penguin Business (Publishes November 2020)